 People are your biggest asset.
 They touch many people on behalf of your club.
 Finding and engaging coaches who are qualified, insured, child-safe screened and first aid certified is our biggest challenge.
-Discover ways how you can attract and retain superstar coaches in our Coach Recruitment Guide (PDF)

 The Squash Coaches Network Newsletter is for all squash coaches and students of the game in New Zealand.
 It contains information on upcoming learning opportunities, links to interesting articles, videos to assist with skill development, where to go for additional support and much more.